Shrey0702/BridgeLabs_2115000969/README.md

 * learned about advance reflections like proxy classes
 * learned how to use reflection in annotations
 * lerned how to handle CSV and JSON

+## 26-02-2025
+* learned about advanced annotation and attributes
+* learned how to create and use custom annotations
+* learned how to utilise reflection in annotations